JohnCoene/javascript-for-r/_book/3-23-htmlwidgets-peity.md

 })
 ```

-This will work but can be further simplified; there is no need to recreate a selector using the `id` of the `el` element; the latter can be used in the jQuery selector directly.
+This will work but can be further simplified; there is no need to recreate a selector using the `id` of the `el` element; the latter can be used in the jQuery\index{jQuery} selector directly.

 ```js
 $(el).peity("bar", {